Stocks rise on Wall Street, but remain lower for the week

-NEW YORK (AP) — Stocks rose in morning trading on Wall Street Thursday, but remain lower for the week after five straight losses.
+NEW YORK (AP) — Stocks rose in midday trading on Wall Street Thursday, but remain lower for the week after five straight losses.

+Technology and health care companies had some of the biggest gains.
+Apple rose 1.3% and Pfizer rose 1.6%.

-Energy stocks had some of the biggest gains as U.S. crude oil prices rose 2.6%. after hitting their lowest point of the year a day earlier.
-Exxon Mobil rose 2.4%.
+U.S. crude oil prices edged 0.7% higher after bouncing around earlier in the day.
+They hit their lowest point of the year a day earlier.

 Markets in Europe were mostly lower and markets in Asia were mixed.